-4.48 The impact of crime varies by country.
-In Nigeria the investment climate survey shows 37 percent of firms identify crime as a major or severe constraint on their operations, in Zambia the figure is 50 percent, and in Kenya 70 percent.
-In Guatemala an extraordinary 80 percent of the country's firms say it is a major or severe constraint.
+The impact of crime varies by country.
+In Nigeria the Investment Climate Survey shows 37 percent of respondents identify crime as a major or severe constraint on their operations, in Zambia 50 percent, and in Kenya 70 percent.
+In Guatemala an extraordinary 80 percent of surveyed firms said that crime is a major or severe constraint.
 Crime tends to have a similar effect on firms of all sizes.
 One exception is Bangladesh.
-Although 45 percent of medium and large firms say crime is constraint, only 20 percent of the small ones do.
+Although 45 percent of medium and large firms say crime is a constraint, only 20 percent of the small ones do.